Estela-Dev/GitBasicsForEstela/README.md

 # GitBasicsForEstela
-# Git Basics for Estela
+# Project Name: Git Basics for Estela
 This is a simple exercise to start using GitHub
 And add AI Agents to it later